Auburn Tigers football: National championships

 The 1983 Auburn Tigers, led by head coach Pat Dye and running back Bo Jackson, finished 11–1 after playing the nation's toughest schedule.
 Their only loss came against No. 3 Texas, who defeated the Tigers, 20–7.
 Auburn went on to defeat No. 8 Michigan, 9–7, in the Sugar Bowl.
 Despite entering the bowl games ranked third in both major polls, and with both teams ranked higher losing their bowl games, the Tigers ended ranked third in the final AP poll.
-The New York Times ranked Auburn number one at the conclusion of the season, but several other retroactive polling found Auburn at number one, including the Billingsley Report.
+The New York Times ranked Auburn number one at the conclusion of the season, as did several other math system selectors.
+Later, the Billingsley Report math system retroactively listed Auburn at number one.
 The universally recognized national champions for 1983 are the Miami Hurricanes.